eliatra/opensearch-k8s-operator/docs/userguide/main.md

 * It is best recommended not to apply any new changes to the cluster along with volume expansion.
 * Make sure the declared size definitions are proper and consistent, example if the `diskSize` is in `G` or `Gi`, make sure the same size definitions are followed for expansion.

 Note: To change the `diskSize` from `G` to `Gi` or vice-versa, first make sure data is backed up and make sure the right conversion number is identified, so that the underlying volume has the same value and then re-apply the cluster yaml.
-This will make sure the statefulset is re-created with right value in VolueClaimTemplates, this operation is expected to have no downtime.
+This will make sure the statefulset is re-created with right value in VolumeClaimTemplates, this operation is expected to have no downtime.

 ## User and role management